Arslan-Zaidi/Facial_masculinity_MHC/README.md

   ... z: Z-score for difference in slope
   ... p.value: Two-sided p-value for Z-score
   ... q.value: indicator variable indicating if p-value passes Bonferroni correction

+## Tutorial_visualizing_facial_heatmaps

+  The Rmarkdown file (.rmd) demonstrates how the FM_ql data, as well as other ql-specific statistics can be viewed on a face.
+A rendered .html file is provided, which should be downloaded onto your computer first and then opened in a browser.
+The used of plotly allows the 3D faces to be rotated and scaled.